westpole/react-env-setup/documentation/PACKAGE_INFO.md

   - `eslint-import-resolver-webpack` (Webpack-literate module resolution plugin for eslint-plugin-import)
   - `eslint-plugin-react-hooks` (This ESLint plugin enforces the Rules of Hooks)
   - `eslint-plugin-testing-library` (ESLint plugin to follow best practices and anticipate common mistakes when writing tests with Testing Library)
+  - `eslint-config-prettier` (Turns off all rules that are unnecessary or might conflict with Prettier, [more here](https://github.com/prettier/eslint-config-prettier))

 Links: